What does it mean to be a syntactician?

 Syntax concerns the distribution of words and phrases in sentences.

-The general question for the syntactician is which phrases pattern together in building a sentence, and which phrases have different distributions.
+The question for the syntactician is which phrases pattern together in building a sentence, and which phrases have different distributions.
+The syntactician aims to develop theory of phrase types (e.g., prepositional phrases versus noun phrases), and how they combine with each other.

 5. The grass is always greener on the other side.